Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures

-In some languages, there are too few total examples to drop all such examples, so a small number of historical knowledge questions may still be present in the dataset.
-These examples are generally apparent from the machine translations to English. \end{enumerate} Based on these guidelines, we dropped approximately 2K out of 29K examples in the submitted datasets, before subsampling for the official non-parallel split.
+In some languages, there are too few total examples to drop all such examples, so a small number of historical knowledge questions are still present in the dataset.
+These examples are generally apparent from their English translations (\S\ref{app:english-corrections}). \end{enumerate} Based on these guidelines, we dropped approximately 2K out of 31K examples in the submitted datasets, before subsampling for the official non-parallel split.
 In cases where this filtering caused the number of examples in a language to drop below 100 examples, we worked directly with authors to reach the 100 example minimum.
-We note that given our fairly flexible definitions of physical commonsense reasoning, we do not guarantee that the entire Global PIQA dataset evaluates physical commonsense reasoning in a strict sense; some examples may be better categorized as social commonsense, cultural knowledge, or common knowledge.
+We note that based on these guidelines, examples in Global PIQA cover a range of physical commonsense, social commonsense, cultural knowledge, and common knowledge.